NeonSludge/ansible-dns-inventory/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/NeonSludge/ansible-dns-inventory)](https://goreportcard.com/report/github.com/NeonSludge/ansible-dns-inventory)
 [![Go Reference](https://pkg.go.dev/badge/github.com/NeonSludge/ansible-dns-inventory.svg)](https://pkg.go.dev/github.com/NeonSludge/ansible-dns-inventory)

-A tool that processes sets of host attributes stored as DNS TXT records or key/value pairs in etcd to create a tree-like inventory of your infrastructure that can be immediately consumed by Ansible or exported in several helpful formats.
+A CLI tool (and a library) that processes sets of host attributes stored as DNS TXT records or key/value pairs in etcd to create a tree-like inventory of your infrastructure that can be immediately consumed by Ansible or exported in several helpful formats.

 ## Features